Healthy Homes Assessment Crofton Downs

 Crofton Downs Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Crofton Downs and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Crofton Downs and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with any Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords have to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes